michaelneale/goose-app-maker-mcp/resources/README.md

 #### Environment Variables

-The client uses environment variables that are replaced at serve time:
+The client uses environment variables that are replaced at serve time, you don't need to worry about these.
-- `$GOOSE_PORT`: The port on which the Goose server is running
-- `$GOOSE_SERVER__SECRET_KEY`: The secret key for authenticating with the Goose server

 These variables are automatically replaced with actual values when the file is served by the Goose App Maker server.

 #### Full Example